AdaptCL: Adaptive Continual Learning for Tackling Heterogeneity in Sequential Datasets: Experiments

-To validate the effectiveness of our method in alleviating forgetting and enabling knowledge transfer, we compared our model with state-of-the-art algorithms.
-We implement all of the following described baselines in the codebase that supports this article to allow for future modification and experimental reproducibility.
-1. Separated model learning (SML): Separate models are trained for every task, achieving the highest possible accuracy by dedicating all the network resources to that single dataset.
+To validate the effectiveness of our method in continual learning with heterogeneous datasets, we compare our model with baseline algorithms.
+We implement all of the following described baselines in our code base:

+\begin{itemize} \item Separated model learning (SML): Separate models are trained for every task, achieving the highest possible accuracy by dedicating all the network resources to that single dataset.
 In this case, there is no knowledge transfer or catastrophic forgetting.
-2. SGD\cite{bottou1991stochastic}: A naïve model trained with direct stochastic gradient descent.
-3. EWC\cite{kirkpatrick2017overcoming}: A representative model for the regularization method, utilizing the Fisher information matrix as a quadratic penalty.
-4.PackNet\cite{mallya2018packnet}: This model also uses the pruning technique; it freezes learned parameters and uses free parameters for learning new data.
+It requires manual selection of the model during inference.